Aiven-Open/klaw-docs/docs/docs/howto/teams/switch-teams.rst

 1. Log in to Klaw as a superadmin or a user with the ``ADD_EDIT_DELETE_USERS`` permission.
 2. Go to **Users**, and select the **Edit** option for the user whose profile you want to modify.
 3. Check the **Enable Switching Teams** checkbox.
-4. Select at least two teams from the **Switch between Teams** dropdown.
+4. Select at least two teams from the **Switch between Teams** multiple select listbox.
 5. Click **Save** to save your changes.

 .. image:: /../../../_static/images/teams/SwitchTeams.png